LeAdQA: LLM-Driven Context-Aware Temporal Grounding for Video Question Answering: Related Works

 \subsection{Video Question Answering}

-VideoQA aims to predict the correct answer based on a given video and query.
-VideoQA confronts the challenges of spatiotemporal understanding and cross-modal alignment.
-Early approaches employed cross-attention mechanisms~\cite{chu2018forgettable} for visual-textual feature alignment but struggled with long-range temporal dependencies.
-Subsequent work introduced memory networks~\cite{yu2020long} to compress video into retrievable memory slots for multi-hop reasoning, while graph neural networks~\cite{seo2021attend} explicitly modeled object-scene interactions for complex questions.
+VideoQA aims to answer questions based on video content and textual queries, posing challenges in spatiotemporal reasoning and cross-modal alignment.
+Early approaches adopted cross-attention mechanisms~\cite{chu2018forgettable} for visual-textual alignment.
+Subsequent work explores memory networks~\cite{yu2020long} for multi-hop reasoning and graph neural networks~\cite{seo2021attend} to model object-scene interactions.
+More recent advances leverage pre-trained vision-language models and LLMs, with strategies such as fine-tuning~\cite{tan2024koala}, constructing spatial-temporal scene graphs~\cite{fei2024video}, and filtering captions without additional training~\cite{zhang2023simple,islam2024video}.
+VideoAgent~\cite{wang2025videoagent} futher employs LLMs as iterative information extractors.
+While effective, many of these methods underutilize fine-grained visual cues.
+In contrast, our framework can better capture detailed visual semantics to improve complex reasoning.